First Love (1977 film): Plot

 David and Caroline watch Elgin while he plays a successful game of soccer.
-Elgin and Caroline were making love again when he asks about John (Robert Loggia), who worked with her father as a lawyer, and whom she had known all her life.
-He gets jealous after he learns that she slept with John, but Caroline gets mad about the entire conversation.
-Elgin gets nervous when he can't get hold of her, but finds a note which tells him to join her, alone, at her family's estate.
+Elgin and Caroline were having sex again when he asks about John, who worked with her father as a lawyer, and whom she had known all her life.
+He gets jealous after learning that she slept with John, but Caroline gets mad about the entire conversation.
+Elgin gets nervous when he cannot get hold of her, but finds a note which tells him to join her, alone, at her family's estate.
 Elgin meets Caroline and they pick up where they left off, but she resists him while they are in her childhood playhouse.
 She told him that this is the place where her father committed suicide.
 The phone rings before they drive together back to school.
-During the drive, Caroline tells him that it was John on the phone.
-Caroline explains that John wants her back, and they can't see each other any more.
-Elgin pulls his motorcycle out from the back of the car and leaves her on the side of the road alone in the car.
+En route, Caroline says that it was John on the phone.
+Caroline explains that John wants her back, and they cannot see each other any more.
+Elgin pulls his motorcycle out from the back of the car and leaves alone.
 Elgin returns to his dorm to find Shelly sitting by his door.
-Shelly declares her love for David, but thinks he doesn't feel the same.
+Shelly declares her love for David, but thinks that he does not feel the same.
 Elgin turns Shelly down for sex a second time.

 Elgin runs into Caroline saying goodbye to John.
-She told Elgin that she's with John and it's over between them.
+She told Elgin that she is with John and that it is over between them.
 Elgin gets drunk and again finds Shelly at his door.
 Elgin accepts Shelly's third proposition; but she leaves in the middle of their tryst when he calls her Caroline.
-Elgin goes to Caroline's shared class, but leaves in the middle of the lecture when she doesn't show up.
-Elgin then goes to see John at his office.
-He professes his love to Caroline and asks John if his intentions are honorable.
-John says he has a shaky marriage, but his kids are important and doesn't know if he can divorce his wife.
-Caroline shows up in Elgin's room in the middle of the night, makes love to him, and then brings him breakfast in the morning.
-John decides he won't get the divorce, but Elgin is mad that he's second best.
-Elgin runs into David at school and he tells him that he and Shelly are engaged.
+Elgin goes to Caroline's shared class, but leaves in the middle of the lecture when she does not show up.
+Elgin then visits John at his office.
+He professes his love for Caroline and asks John if his intentions are honorable.
+John says that he has a shaky marriage, but his kids are important and does not know if he can divorce his wife.
+Caroline shows up in Elgin's room in the middle of the night, has sex with him, and then brings him breakfast in the morning.
+John decides that he will not get the divorce, but Elgin is mad that he is second best.
 Elgin takes Caroline back, despite this fact.
 This eventually tears him up inside and he tells Caroline his love for her is gone and their relationship is over.
 He says goodbye to her as she leaves him alone on a train.
-He is shown back playing solitary soccer as the credits roll.
+He later continues his old habit of playing solitary soccer.